terra-money/docs/docs/develop/terra-js/ibc.md

 ## Complete example

-The following example demonstrates how to send 1 UST from Terra to the Osmosis blockchain.
+The following example demonstrates how to send 1 LUNA from Terra to the Osmosis blockchain.

 ```JS
 import {